elunna/nerfhack-changelog/README.md

 **Quest artifact: Holographic Void Lily**
     * Chaotic credit card
     * Intelligent
-    * Grants magic regeneration while carried
+    * Grants energy regeneration while carried
     * Grants half spell damage and reflection while carried
     * Can be invoked for a temporary boost in card drops.
 While active, the Void Lily will shine brightly for 25-50 turns.